JoshuaHall/gatsby-plugin-elm/README.md

 ## Install

-`npm install --save gatsby-plugin-elm`
+`npm install --save-dev JoshuaHall/gatsby-plugin-elm`

 ## How to use

 1. Include the plugin in your `gatsby-config.js` file.
 2. Write your Elm files as normal and import the Main file as seen in this [example](https://github.com/elm-community/elm-webpack-loader/blob/master/example-wp4/src/index.js).

 ```javascript
 // in gatsby-config.js